 Getting to Italy

-If you’re starting out in Rome, there are two airports you can fly into, Ciampino (CIA) and Fiumicino (FC).
+We started out in Rome.
+There are two airports you can fly into, Ciampino (CIA) and Fiumicino (FC).
 Flights arrive here from all over the world.

-After you arrive, jump on the express train from Fiumicino to Rome’s main train station (14 EUR/15.40 USD).
+After you arrive, we took the express train from Fiumicino to Rome’s main train station (14 EUR).
 Ciampino also has shuttle buses that will drop you at the subway in the middle of Rome. (book your tickets online here)

 Getting Around

-For full flexibility and to go off the beaten path, choose to rent a car in Italy.
-Though all major cities in Italy are well connected by train, you’ll need a car to explore Tuscany and the outer regions.
-However, avoid parking inside bigger cities, as parking costs are sometimes the price of a train ticket.
+Italy by car: For full flexibility and to go off the beaten path, choose to rent a car in Italy.
+You’ll need a car to explore Tuscany and the outer regions.
+However, avoid parking in larger cities, as parking costs can be as high as a train ticket.

 We recommend to rent a car in Italy through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

-The train is incredibly convenient in Italy and one of the best you will see in Europe.
-They are also extremely fast (up to 350 km/h!), affordable, and much better for the environment than an airplane.
+By train: The train is so convenient in Italy, and one of the best you will see in Europe.
+They are also extremely fast (up to 350 km/h!) and affordable.
 If you’re traveling by train during the peak season, make sure to book your tickets a few days in advance.

 Our Favorite Accommodations

-There are many options when it comes to accommodation in Italy.
+There are many accommodation options in Italy.
 From boutique hotels, beautiful beach resorts, or lively hostels, you’ll find it all.
 Below are our favorites per destination.

 - Rome: Colosseum Palace Star, Casa Modelli, and Sentho Roma